$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 for any $x$ in $X_{reg}$. \end{dfn}

+Recall that the order relation in $\ko$ was defined by comparing the series on a right-hand-side neighborhood of zero.
+Therefore, in the above definition, the inequality means in the case $R=\ko$ that for $x \in X_{reg}$ the limit at zero of the Puiseux series $d(\lambda;T_{x} X_{reg}) $ cannot be smaller than $\alpha>0$.
+It is important to notice that $\alpha$ is required to be a positive {\it real number} and not a Puiseux series: it implies that the Puiseux series $d(\lambda;T_{x} X_{reg}) $ may not tend to zero at zero.

-Regular lines do not always exist, as it is shown by the simple example of a circle.
-Nevertheless, we can get a regular line without affecting the metric type of a subanalytic set.
-This is what is established by the theorem below, whose proof may be found in \cite{v1}.
+Regular vectors do not always exist, as it is shown by the simple example of a circle.
+Nevertheless, we can get a regular vector without affecting the metric type of a subanalytic set:

 \begin{thm} \cite{v1} Let $X$ be a subset of $k(0_+)^n$ of empty interior.
 Then there exists a bi-Lipschitz homeomorphism $h : k(0_+)^n \rightarrow k(0_+)^n$ such that $e_{n}$ is regular for $h(X)$. \end{thm}